 Semester or Year in NagoyaA program of study is available at the Center for Japanese Studies at Nanzan University in Nagoya.
 The program for international students is well known for its strength in Japanese language training.
 Nagoya is two hours from Tokyo by bullet train and one hour from the ancient capital city of Kyoto.
-Courses are available in such disciplines as Japanese business, culture, economics, folklore, history, international relations, literature and political science.
+Courses are available in such disciplines as Japanese arts, business, culture, economics, history, international relations, linguistics, literature, religion and political science.
 Intensive language training is offered at all levels of proficiency.
 Students live in Japanese homes or dormitories.

-Year in TokyoStudents may study for an academic year at Waseda University, one of Japan's foremost private institutions of higher learning.
+Year at Waseda University in TokyoStudents may study for an academic year at Waseda University, one of Japan's foremost private institutions of higher learning.
 The university is located in the Shinjuku area of Tokyo.
-The academic program combines Japanese language courses and English-taught lecture courses on the history, culture, literature, arts, politics and economics of Japan and East Asia.
+The academic program at Waseda's School of International Liberal Studies combines Japanese language courses and English-taught lecture courses on the history, culture, literature, arts, politics and economics of Japan and East Asia.
 The intensive Japanese language courses, offered at 12 levels of proficiency, assist students in the development of listening, speaking, reading and writing skills.
-Students live with Japanese families or in dormitories throughout the Tokyo area.
+Students live with Japanese families or in the university's international dormitory.

-Semester or Year near TokyoFounded in 1965, Tokyo International University is located in the city of Kawagoe, about 25 miles from central Tokyo.
+Semester or Year at Tokyo International University near TokyoFounded in 1965, Tokyo International University is located in the city of Kawagoe, about 25 miles from central Tokyo.
 The university offers a program for international students through the Japanese Studies Program in the International Center.
-Students enroll in an 8-unit Japanese language course and select the remainder of their courses, taught in English, from anthropology, cinema, culture, economics, history and political science.
+Students enroll in an 8-unit Japanese language course and select the remainder of their courses, taught in English, from anthropology, cinema, culture, economics, history, literature, philosophy and political science.
 Students live in Japanese homes.

 Semester in Puerto San CarlosIn conjunction with the School for Field Studies (SFS), students spend a semester abroad in Puerto San Carlos, Mexico.
 The town is located on the Pacific coast of the state of Baja California Sur.
 Most residents of Puerto San Carlos and the other towns and villages that dot the shores of Magdalena Bay, an important habitat for endangered sea turtles and migrating gray whales, are dependent on the resources of the bay for their livelihood.
 The SFS Center for Coastal Studies focuses students on issues of coastal ecology, principles of resource management, economic and ethical issues in sustainable development through a case study approach and fieldwork, as well as a directed research project.
 Students live in small cabins.

 Semester in AucklandThis spring semester program offers students the opportunity to travel to New Zealand and experience its liveliest city as well as its natural wonders.
-Students will study at Auckland University of Technology (AUT), located centrally in Auckland, one of the largest and most cosmopolitan cities in New Zealand.
+Students will study at Auckland University of Technology (AUT), located centrally in Auckland, the largest and most cosmopolitan city in New Zealand.
 Students take a variety of courses while taking in the sights and sounds of indigenous Maori culture and modern New Zealand.
 This program is open to all majors.
-For further information, contact the Annenberg School for Communication, Room 140, (213) 821-1276, email firstname.lastname@example.org or visit annenberg.usc.edu/international.
+For further information, contact the Annenberg School for Communication, Room 140, (213) 821-2180, email firstname.lastname@example.org or visit annenberg.usc.edu/international.

 Semester or Year in DunedinFounded in 1869, the University of Otago is the oldest established university in New Zealand.
 It has an international reputation for the quality of its teaching and research.
 Study abroad students are able to take a broad range of subjects across the university's four academic divisions: commerce, health sciences, humanities and sciences.
 Students majoring in English, anthropology, psychology, and natural and environmental sciences will find strong programs offering a wide variety of courses.
+Kinesiology students can take classes in the physical education department at Otago.
 The university offers a true campus lifestyle and the city of Dunedin, in which the university is located, offers a rich cultural life as well as proximity to outdoor activities.
 Students live in university-affiliated dormitories or apartments.